Tochukwu88/graphql-server/README.md

     docker compose up

 **Usage**
-you can test the graphql api by using the graphql playground . simple open:
+you can test the graphql api by using the graphql playground, simply open:

     http://localhost:3000/graphql